abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

     (run-system :prod)))
 ```

-Running jar without any arguments we will have app system running on port 80:
+Running the jar without any arguments will start the app system running on port 80:
 `java -jar standalone.jar`.
-If we need to run migrations just an additional
-argument to the command: `java -jar standalone.jar migrations`.
+If we need to run migrations, we just add an additional argument to the command: `java -jar standalone.jar migrations`.

 ---